emipa606/ReconAndDiscovery/README.md

 UPDATE: NEW FEATURES FROM 13 Jun 2017:

 Nitralope: Exotic boomalope that can be drained for chemfuel.
-Be careful, as if they are not &quot;milked&quot; for a long time they become spontaneously explosive!
+Be careful, as if they are not "milked" for a long time they become spontaneously explosive!

 War Idol: A small psychic field generator allowing a psychic colonist to broadcast an emboldening signal, improving the battle performance of other colonists.
 You can also sacrifice an animal at this device, broadcasting its last distressed moments into the minds of your enemies.